google-deepmind/mujoco/doc/XMLreference.rst

    simulation timestep.
 Recall that solref[0] is the stiffness of the virtual spring-damper used for constraint stabilization.
 If this setting is enabled, the solver uses max(solref[0], 2*timestep) in place of solref[0] separately for each active constraint.
+:at:`sensor`: :at-val:`[disable, enable], "enable"`
+   This flag disables all computations related to sensors.
+When disabled, sensor values will remain constant, either zeros if disabled at the start of simulation, or, if disabled at runtime, whatever value was last computed.
 :at:`override`: :at-val:`[disable, enable], "disable"`
    This flag enables to :ref:`Contact override <COverride>` mechanism explained above.
 :at:`energy`: :at-val:`[disable, enable], "disable"`